History of the ketogenic diet

 What is ketosis

 The purpose of a ketogenic diet is to put your body into a state of ketosis.
 Ketosis is when your body is burning fat for fuel instead of using glucose.
 What you see in the picture above are three ways to measure and see if you are in ketosis.
 Ketones are the water soluble fats that can cross the blood brain barrier and are a very clean source of energy.
 Most of us use glycolysis for energy.
 This is when the body uses glucose for energy and it is not a clean source of energy.
 The majority of the cells in our body can use both ketone bodies and glucose for fuel.
+Your brain and your heart actually prefer to burn ketones as it is a more efficient fuel.
 Red blood cells are one of the exceptions because they do not have mitochondria and therefore have to use glucose for fuel.
 When we eat excess carbohydrates we have too much insulin is production which blocks the release of fat for fuel.
 When we are in ketosis our bodies uses the fat reserves for fuel .